 A Global Message is one that is sent out to every app, and is then ready and waiting for the selected triggers to be met.
 A User Specific Message is one just sent out to a specific user's app only.

-What is an Interactive Display Message (IDM)?
+What is an In-App Message?

 What are messaging limits?